 Registration and standards

-FNFS will maintain registration with the Information Commissioner and with any subsequent statutory requirements (registration ZA192949) .
-FNFS is a member of the Data Protection Network and is recognised by the Department of Work and Pensions as qualifying for the Help and Support for Separated Families mark (HSSF).
-FNFS is a member of Advice UK, Scottish Council for Voluntary Organisations, and Children in Scotland and complies with standards operated by these organisations.
+SPS will maintain registration with the Information Commissioner and with any subsequent statutory requirements (registration ZA192949) .
+SPS is a member of the Data Protection Network.
+SPS is a member of Advice UK, Scottish Council for Voluntary Organisations, and Children in Scotland and complies with standards operated by these organisations.
 Public Liability, Products Liability and Employers Liability insurance is held with Zurich Insurance plc.

-This policy was produced in March 2018 and it replaces provisions about privacy and Data Protection in previous FNFS policies.
-It will be presented to FNFS trustees for approval at their meeting in April 2018 to ensure that the organisation is fully compliant before the GDPR deadline.
+This policy was produced in March 2018 and it replaces provisions about privacy and Data Protection in previous SPS policies.
+It was approved by SPS trustees at their meeting in April 2018.

 It will be reviewed periodically.